*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 So…that’s when I decided to create our own Last Supper dinner program.

-- Crockpot Lentil soup (recipe below)
+- Slow Cooker Lentil soup

 - Garlic Pita bread and hummus